TimTerwijn/web-design-1920/README.md

 ![logo](/docs/img/logo.png)

 ## Introduction
-Marie is born Deaf, this means that signlanguage is her main language.
-That is why I made this application for her to experience the emotions of a podcast by <a href="https://vasilis.nl/">Vasilis van Gemert</a> instead of the usual boring transcript.
+Marie is a designer and someone who is born Deaf.
+This means that sign language is her main language and that she does not consider her disability a disability because she is used to it.
+She did tell us that she does not understand some emotion in closed captions and podcast transcript, like "scary music" she does not understand what that means.
+That is why I wanted to make something for her where she could experience those emotions in a fun way.
+To achieve this I wanted to use colours in text.
+For example, If someone expresses a word with enthusiasm, I wanted to use the colour orange for that word but if someone says a word a bit serious I wanted to make that word gray.

+### User scenario TLDR
+<i>Who: Marie van Driessche, a designer and someone who is born Deaf.</i>
+<i>What: An application where Marie can experience the emotions of certain words in a sentence.</i>
+<i>How: By making a fun application where words are coloured, orange for enthusiasm and gray for serious words.</i>
+<i>Why: Because it is fun and also to help Marie.</i>

 ## Table of contents
 * [Install guide](#install-guide)